MNOWAK1234/INF6_SP4.0_BusinessCentral-Project/README.md

-# INF6_SP4.0_BusinessCentral-Project
-Computerization of Enterprises term 6 Poznan University of Technology
+# Computerization of Enterprises term 6 Poznan University of Technology
+* Project1: Seminar management module
+* Project2: Import of payroll from the Symfonia system